hsinidev/AI-Cover-Letter-Generator/README.md

 ## ✨ Key Features

--   **🤖 AI-Powered Generation:** Utilizes Google Gemini for intelligent, context-aware content creation.
+-   **🤖 AI-Powered Generation:** Utilizes Google Gemini for intelligent, context-aware content creation that is tailored to each specific job.
+-   **📚 Scalable Template Gallery:** Browse a large, professionally curated library of templates for various roles and industries.
+The gallery is fully searchable and filterable, allowing you to find the perfect starting point in seconds.
+-   **🎨 Customizable Tone:** Select from multiple tones (`Professional`, `Enthusiastic`, `Formal`, etc.) to perfectly match the company's culture and the role's requirements.
--   **📄 Job-Specific Tailoring:** Analyzes any job description to ensure your cover letter hits all the right keywords and requirements.
+-   **📄 Job-Specific Tailoring:** Analyzes any job description to ensure your cover letter hits all the right keywords and requirements, helping you pass through Applicant Tracking Systems (ATS).
--   **🎨 Customizable Tone:** Select from multiple tones (`Professional`, `Enthusiastic`, `Formal`, etc.) to perfectly match the company's culture.
--   **📚 Extensive Template Gallery:** Browse, search, and filter a large library of pre-written templates for various roles and industries to get started quickly.
--   **👤 User-Centric Personalization:** Seamlessly integrates your name, contact info, and key résumé highlights.
--   **✨ Modern & Immersive UI:** A beautiful, fully responsive interface with a calming cosmic theme for a comfortable user experience.
+-   **✨ Modern & Immersive UI:** A beautiful, fully responsive interface with a calming cosmic theme provides a comfortable and intuitive user experience.
 -   **📋 Instant Copy-to-Clipboard:** Grab your generated letter with a single click.
 -   **🔒 Privacy First:** Your data is processed in real-time and is never stored on our servers.